Deep Learning-Aided Projected Gradient Detector for Massive Overloaded MIMO Channels: Numerical Results

 \section{Numerical Results}

-In this section, we show several numerical results of TI-detector and compare them to those of the IW-SOAV, which is known as an efficient iterative algorithm for massive overloaded MIMO systems.
+In this section, we show the detection performance of TPG-detector and compare it to that of known algorithms such as IW-SOAV which is known as one of the most efficient iterative algorithms for massive overloaded MIMO systems.